 There were 63 accidents in FY 2022 requiring four or more days off, which was twenty more than the previous year.

-We aim to reduce workers’ accidents by analyzing and investigating these factors in the event of an accident, reflecting the results in health and safety plans and then rolling them out company-wide.
+Factors contributing to accidents included unsafe attitudes and behavior by workers and insufficient hazard prediction.
+We are working to prevent recurrence by analyzing and investigating these factors in the event of an accident, reflecting the results in health and safety plans and then rolling them out group-wide.

 Mechanism for Handling Complaints